Cabinet of Indonesia

 The Cabinet of the Republic of Indonesia (Kabinet Republik Indonesia) is part of the executive branch of the Indonesian government.
 It is composed of the most senior appointed officers of the executive branch of the government serving under the president.
-Members of the Cabinet (except for the vice president) serve at the pleasure of the president, who can dismiss them at will for no cause.
+Members of the Cabinet (except for the vice president) serves at the president's pleasure, who can dismiss them at will for no cause.

 Indonesia has seen dozens of cabinets since independence in 1945.
 Although after the New Order most cabinets remained unchanged for five years at a time.
 Most cabinets are referred to by the names given them at the time of formation.
-The current presidential cabinet is the Onward Indonesia Cabinet of Joko Widodo.
+The current presidential cabinet is the Red and White Cabinet of Prabowo Subianto.